AdobeDocs/experience-manager-65.en/help/assets/indesign.md

 The `ThumbnailExport.jsx` script run by the Media Extraction workflow step generates a thumbnail rendition in JPG format.
 This rendition is used by the Process Thumbnails workflow step to generate the static renditions required by [!DNL Experience Manager].

 You can configure the Process Thumbnails workflow step to generate static renditions at different sizes.
 Ensure that you do not remove the defaults, because they are required by the [!DNL Experience Manager Assets] interface.
-Finally, the Delete Image Preview Rendition workflow step removes the .jpg thumbnail rendition, as it is no longer needed.
+Finally, the Delete Image Preview Rendition workflow step removes the JPG thumbnail rendition, as it is no longer needed.

 #### Page extraction {#page-extraction}